Economic Mobility and Opportunity

 At the Bill & Melinda Gates Foundation, we believe that every person deserves the chance to live a healthy, productive life.
 In the United States, this means significantly increasing opportunities for those experiencing poverty to have economic success, decide the direction of their own lives, have a valued place in their communities, and live with dignity.

-Our focus population consists of the almost 50 million people ages 16-64 in the U.S. whose incomes are below 200 percent of the federal poverty level, which translates to an annual income of up to $29,160 for an individual and $60,000 for a family of four as of 2023.
+Our focus population consists of 45 million people in the U.S. whose incomes are at or below 200 percent of the federal poverty level, which translates to an annual income of up to $30,120 for an individual and $62,400 for a family of four as of 2024.
 We believe that by bringing together community organizations, funders, business leaders, and policymakers, we can improve our economic systems so that no one is unfairly left behind.

 Climbing the economic ladder